david-istvan/cas-grad-faq/README.md

 https://www.cas.mcmaster.ca/cas/0files/comps-part-I.pdf

 ##### Q: What is the purpose of Part I?
-The purpose is to test student’s “readiness to do research” in their ‘large’ topic.
+The purpose is to test student’s "readiness to do research" in their topic.
 This is meant to be done by asking them to do a literature review around a topic under the same umbrella as their own topic, but separate from it.
-The supervisory committee as a whole has to approve that the Comp I topic is appropriate [the supervisor doesn’t have to come up with the topic, it can come from anyone on the committee.]
+The supervisory committee as a whole has to approve that the Comp I topic is appropriate [the supervisor doesn't have to come up with the topic, it can come from anyone on the committee.]

 ##### Q: What happens before the examination?
-- The committee typically gives the students a few papers as a starting point for a literature review.
-(TODO: review, scoping, or synthesis?
-Let's discuss this because these terms are ambiguous.)
+- The committee typically gives the students a few papers as a starting point for a literature review, scoping, or synthesis.
+The papers are meant as a *starting point* for a proper literature review and synthesis.
 - The report should be roughly 20 pages long (say, in LIPICS format; LNCS is too short, IEEE / ACM 2 column way too long), not counting references.
 Appendices are allowed, but committee members do not have to read them.

 ##### Q: What is the typical format of the examination?
 - The student presentation is limited to 20 minutes.
-- The committee is within its purview to question the student on the ‘fundamentals’ under the given topic, to ascertain if the student has a solid grounding on which to build on.
+- The committee is within its purview to question the student on the fundamentals under the given topic, to ascertain if the student has a solid grounding on which to build on.

 ##### Q: What should the written and oral reports demonstrate?
 - The written report should demonstrate that the student has done a literature search, i.e. has gone beyond the papers given as a starting point.